larsyencken/gosh/CONTRIBUTING.md

 ### Write Documentation

-gogettrimmed could always use more documentation, whether as part of the official gogettrimmed docs, in docstrings, or even on the web in blog posts, articles, and such.
+gosh could always use more documentation, whether as part of the official gosh docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback